sofieseilnacht/MScDissertation_fcnn/README.md

 ## Model Training
-This section details the training process of the Convolutional Neural Network (CNN) used for predicting galaxy ellipticity values.
-This can be found in the 'fcnn.py' file in the 'Final' directory.
+This section outlines the training process for the Convolutional Neural Network (CNN) utilized to predict galaxy ellipticity values.
+The relevant code can be found in the `fcnn.py` file located in the `Final` directory.
+This script showcases the best-performing model architecture, having been optimized through experimentation with over ten different architectures, where various metrics were employed to identify the most effective model.

-1. **Model Architecture**: The model is a linear regression Convolutional Neural Network (CNN), designed to analyze the processed images of galaxies in Fourier space.
-The architecture includes several convolutional layers followed by dense layers to capture intricate features and relationships within the data.
-A visual depiction of the architecture can be seen in the 'Project_Results/plots' directory in the image labeled 'model_visualization.png'.
+1. **Model Architecture**: The model is designed as a linear regression Convolutional Neural Network (CNN) to analyze processed galaxy images in Fourier space.
+Its architecture comprises multiple convolutional layers followed by dense layers, enabling it to capture intricate features and relationships within the data.
+A visual representation of this architecture is available in the `Project_Results/plots` directory under the filename `model_visualization.png`.

 2. **Training Procedure**:
-    - The training process utilizes the prepared datasets saved as pickle files.
+   - The training process utilizes datasets that have been preprocessed and saved as pickle files.

-    - The model is trained using the mean squared error (MSE) as the loss function, with the optimizer set to Adam.
+   - The model is trained with mean squared error (MSE) as the loss function, employing the Adam optimizer for enhanced performance.

-    - Training metrics include Mean Absolute Error (MAE), MSE, and Root Mean Squared Error (RMSE) for performance evaluation.
+   - Key training metrics include Mean Absolute Error (MAE), MSE, and Root Mean Squared Error (RMSE) to evaluate the model's accuracy.

 3. **Training Command**:
-   To initiate the training process, run the following command in your terminal:
+   To initiate the training process, execute the following command in your terminal:
    ```bash
    python train_model.py
 Ensure the script paths and filenames reflect your setup.

 4. **Hyperparameters**: